Tax in Bolivia

 What is the treaty network?

-Bolivia has approximately 8 active bilateral double tax treaties.
-Partners include Argentina, France, Germany, Spain, Sweden, and the United Kingdom.
+Bolivia has 6 active bilateral double tax treaties, per SIN's official treaty list: Argentina, France, Germany, Spain, Sweden, and the United Kingdom.
 The Andean Community Decision 578 multilateral framework adds Colombia, Ecuador, and Peru as coordinated treaty partners.

 Bolivia has not signed the OECD Multilateral Instrument (MLI).
 CRS (Common Reporting Standard) implementation is in progress at SIN.